Working with the SPS Online Team

 The Online Team at Brown's School of Professional Studies (SPS) is responsible for the design, development, delivery, and facilitation of online and blended courses within three program areas at SPS: Executive and Professional, Undergraduate, and Pre-College.
 We believe that effective learning depends on high-quality instructional design – no matter whether in a traditional face-to-face classroom or in an online environment.

 The Course Development Process

-4. Course Launch
+4. Teach Your Course

 In the online environment, it is critical that students perceive the active participation of instructors.
 This "instructor presence" is key to encouraging student engagement with course materials, but regular interaction with students requires considerable time management on the part of the instructor.

 Think back to your experience in the FLO course (Facilitating Learning Online).
 How will you adjust your teaching practice to ensure that your students have a phenomenal learning experience?

 What does great online course facilitation look like?
 Your instructional designer will introduce to our basic measure of success using the Online Instructor Teaching Agreement.
 The intent of this agreement is to make clear your responsibilities to fulfill our promises of excellence for our students.